Scriptable configuration with BssCfg and PowerShell

 Adding new accounts and groups

-Accounts and groups are stored internally in sorted lists.
-Some of the fields in each list entry are the entry's sort key; when you do a query ending in '.?', these fields are displayed with a '>' prefix.
-Other fields in each list entry may have a unique constraint placed on them; such fields will be marked with a '!' prefix in the results of a query ending in '.?'.
-For example, Windows accounts are sorted according to the value of their 'winDomain' and 'winAccount' fields.
-On the other hand, Windows groups are sorted according to their 'priority' field, and the values of the 'groupType', 'winDomain' and 'group' fields must be unique.
+Accounts and groups are stored by the SSH Server in lists.
+Some of the fields in each list entry are the entry's sort key; when you use the help property, these fields are displayed with a ">" prefix.
+Other fields in each list entry may have a unique constraint placed on them; such fields will be marked with a "!" prefix in the result of help.
+For example, virtual accounts are sorted according to the value of their virtAccount field.
+On the other hand, values of the groupType, winDomain and group properties of Windows groups must be unique.

 New account and group entries are added in two steps:

-- First, the entry is initialized with the new settings it will contain.
-In this step, it is referred to with the keyword 'New', for example:
+The entry is initialized with the new settings it will contain.
+In this step, it is accessed using the new property of the extended list.
+For example:

-Accounts and groups can be removed from their sorted lists as follows:
+Accounts and groups can be removed from their lists as follows:

 Blocking IP addresses

 In order to block a large number of IP addresses, you can use PowerShell, or "BssCfg settings importText", to run settings instructions such as these: